okta/okta.github.io/_source/_posts/2018-07-02-build-a-secure-crud-app-with-aspnetcore-and-react.md

 You'll see this looks quite a bit like the login and registration pages, with some minor differences.
 The handlers should be very familiar by now for handling field updates and form submission.
 The significant difference is in the `handleSubmit()` function and with the higher-order components.

-The form submission is doing a POST (like the registration page), but it is adding the `Authorization` header with a value of "Bearer {theUsersAccecssToken}".
+The form submission is doing a POST (like the registration page), but it is adding the `Authorization` header with a value of "Bearer {theUsersAccessToken}".
 This is the reason for using the `withAuth` higher-order component, and it is there so that the server side will know who is making the request by sending a [Bearer Token](https://oauth.net/2/bearer-tokens/).

 The form submission handler also uses `this.props.history` to redirect the user to back to the profile page once the submission is saved.
 You'll also notice that the higher-order functions are also wrapping the submission page component at the bottom.
 What's up with that?
 When using two wrapping function like the use of the `withAuth` **and** the `withRouter` higher-order components, I think it is more readable to export the component at the bottom.
 Either syntax for exporting components works.